by Cathy Yardley | Business, Uncategorized

 by Cathy Yardley | Business, Craft

 I got my start writing category romance.
-I have also done ghostwriting, and I’m looking at doing some work-for-hire.
-There are a number of reasons for that, not the least of which being my son enjoys things like food, and a roof over his head.
-That said, I...
+I have also done ghostwriting, and work-for-hire.
+I’m not ashamed of any of those things.
+There are a number of reasons why I wound up writing each, not the least of which being my son enjoys things like food and a roof...

 by Cathy Yardley | Business, Writing Life

-I’m taking a little breather from Right Reader related stuff to talk about career planning.
-Sort of.
 When I got my first contract at 26, I had a goal.
 I’d sell 100,000 copies, I thought.
 That’d be a decent start.
-Then I’d start really making...
+Then I’d start really making some big numbers.
+(If you’re not laughing now, you should be.
+Trust me.
+100,000...